What has climate crisis got to do with human rights?

 What you can do:

-On Friday 20 September Greta Thunberg and other youth climate leaders ask you to join strikes all over the world – calling for governments to take urgent action to halt the climate crisis.
+In September, Greta Thunberg and other youth climate leaders asked you to join strikes all over the world – calling for governments to take urgent action to halt the climate crisis.

-Mass demonstrations are being organised across the UK, for people of all ages; followed by a week of action running through to 27 September.
-Amnesty supports the Global Climate Strike; activists from across the movement will be taking to the streets.
+Mass demonstrations were organised globally, for people of all ages.
+Amnesty supports the Global Climate Strike and activists from across the movement who took to the streets.

-Find your nearest event and strike for climate justice.
+Find out how you can strike for climate justice.

 Amnesty is calling for governments to: